evbacher/gd2md-html/md-verify.md

 <h2 id="basic-paragraphs">Basic paragraphs</h2>

-This is a paragraph.[^1] (GD2md-html also supports footnotes) A sentence with `some embedded code`.
-GD2md-html removes "smart quotes" from text and code to guard against cut-and-paste errors.
+This is a paragraph.[^1] (Docs to Markdown also supports footnotes) A sentence with `some embedded code`.
+Docs to Markdown removes "smart quotes" from text and code to guard against cut-and-paste errors.

 <h2 id="mixed-font-spans">Mixed font spans</h2>